viliwonka/WeightedRandomSelector/README.md

 * Casino games: Roulette, Slot machine (although I believe those casino games are weighted uniformly)
 * Random state machines / Markov chain

-#### How it works?

-##### Construction

-0. You input items, and every item has it's own weight (un-normalized)
-1. Array of weights is normalized, so that it becomes array of probabilities/masses (sum of 1)
-2. This array of probabilities get converted to (discrete) Cumulative Distribution Array

-##### Random picking

-1. For each random pick, uniform random number is generated
-2. Depending on size of collection, linear or binary search is used to select correct index
-3. This index is used to return item from internal array/list.

-#### Includes
-* StaticRandomSelectorBuilder: for building StaticRandomSelector
-* DynamicRandomSelector
-Generic & very fast C# classes for weighted random picking.
-Uses linear search O(n) for small arrays and binary search O(log(n)) for very big arrays.

 #### How to use

 You have two options: